prometheusalpha/prometheusalpha/README.md

 **People think of me as someone who can learn and adapt to new knowledge and skills quickly.
 And as a developer who strongly believes in practicality, I want to turn ideas into reality and do it well.
 My goal is to work on projects that can make a difference in the world.**

 - 🔭 I’m currently working on fullstack development
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java and Golang
 - 👯 I’m looking to collaborate on fullstack development
 - 🤔 I’m looking for help with system design and architecture
 - ⚡ Fun fact: My productivity depends a little on music 😄